Flibio/WinterWonderland/README.md

 &nbsp; Set `default-trail-value` to `enabled` if you want trails to be enabled by default, or `disabled` if you want trails to be disabled by default.

+&nbsp; Modify the value `snow-delay-ticks` to set the delay in ticks for how long trail snow takes to disappear.

 ---

 :inbox_tray: [**Download Winter Wonderland**][1]